The facts of the first Thanksgiving meal may never be known, but some believe it to have been in celebration of a shipment of Irish food.

 Another thing to be grateful for this Thursday!

 How are you spending this Thanksgiving?
-Is it an American Thanksgiving with an Irish twist?
-Let us know how your day is going in the comments section, below.
+Will it be an American Thanksgiving with an Irish twist?
+Let us know in the comments section, below.

 * Originally published in 2014.